 House Battery

-The house battery is accessible from outside of the vehicle behind rear passenger side tires.
+The house battery is accessible from outside of the vehicle behind rear passenger side tires (Model 70A and 70X) or forward of rear passenger side tires (Model 70M).
 Remove bolts from battery retainer to remove the house battery.